openframeworks/ofBook/20_intro_to_graphics/chapter.md

 **Extensions**

 Let's say we wanted some challenges, we could:
-- Draw some rounded rectangles using [`ofRoundedRect(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofRectRounded "ofRoundedRect Documentation Page).
+- Draw some rounded rectangles using [`ofRoundedRect(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofRectRounded "ofRoundedRect Documentation Page").
 - Explore the world of curved lines with [`ofCurve(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofCurve "ofCurve Documentation Page") and [`ofBezier(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofBezier "ofBezier Documentation Page").
 - Revisit the code from the C++ basics chapter **[chapter number]**.
   - Create a bouncing ball using `ofCircle(...)`.
   - Draw some randomly sized lines using `ofLine(...)`.

-#### 1.1b Drawing to the screen!
-(But now the fun bits.) ####
+### 1.2 Brushes from Basic Shapes ###

-You survived the boring bits!

-Well, the necessary bits.
-Why draw a single rectangle, when you can draw a million?
-(Okay, not a million - but at least enough that you wouldn't bother counting.)
+We survived the boring bits!
+They were the necessary bits, but why draw just one rectangle, when we can draw a million?
+(Okay, not a million, but at least enough that we won't bother counting.)

 ![Many Rectangles](images/intrographics_lotsofrectangles.png "Drawing lots and lots of rectangles")

-Let's create a new openFrameworks sketch and call it something like ShapeBrush.
-We are going to use the basic recipes from the last section and mix in some randomness and repetition to create a digital "brush."
-When we click somewhere on the screen, we will draw an explosion of random shapes.
-To do this, we will need a canvas that doesn't constantly erase itself, and by default, openFrameworks clears the screen every frame with each invocation of `draw()`.
-Calling [`ofSetBackgroundAuto()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofSetBackgroundAuto "ofSetBackgroundAuto Documentation Page") allows us to control whether or not openFrameworks clears the background at the beginning of each frame.
-Add the following lines into your `setup` function:

-	ofSetBackgroundAuto(false);
-	ofBackground(0); // If you omit this, the screen will be a default gray color

-`ofSetBackgroundAuto()` requires a boolean parameter so let's pass in `false` to prevent the black background from being re-drawn each frame.  **[Note: point to c++ chapter's description of bools?]**

-Great!
-We've created an exceptionally empty space that we can overload with shapes.
+That is essentially what we will be doing in this section.
+Using the recipes for shapes from the last section, we will build brushes that drop a burst of many small shapes whenever we press the left mouse button.
+To make things more exciting, we will mix in some randomness.
+So our interactive brushes will be a combination of repetition and randomness.

+Start a new openFrameworks project.
+Call it something like ShapeBrush.

+#### 1.2.1 Single Rectangle Brush ####

-Since we will be doing all of our drawing inside of the `draw()` function we need to create some variables that let us know 1) where the mouse is located on the screen and 2) whether or not the left mouse button is being pressed.
+We are going to lay down the foundational code for our brushes by making a simple one that draws a single rectangle when we hold down the mouse.
+To get started, we are going to need to know 1) where the mouse is located on the screen and 2) whether or not the left mouse button is being pressed.

+**[make sure that public variables have been covered at this point; C++ basics]**

-For 1), we can use two built-in openFrameworks variables `mouseX` and `mouseY`.
-These variables are updated internally by openFrameworks and we can use them inside our `draw()` function as we would any other integer variables.
+For 1), we can use two openFrameworks variables [`mouseX`](http://openframeworks.cc/documentation/application/ofBaseApp.html#!show_mouseX "mouseX Documenation Page") and [`mouseY`](http://openframeworks.cc/documentation/application/ofBaseApp.html#show_mouseY "mouseY Documentation Page").
+These variables are updated internally by openFrameworks.
+They are public variables, so we have access to them anywhere within our ofApp.cpp source file.
+We  will use them inside our `draw()` function just like we would any other `int` variables.

-For 2), we should take a look at two functions inside our openFrameworks source file (.cpp) that you probably haven't had a need to use yet: [`mousePressed()`](http://www.openframeworks.cc/documentation/application/ofBaseApp.html#show_mousePressed "mousePressed Documentation Page") and [`mouseReleased()`](http://www.openframeworks.cc/documentation/application/ofBaseApp.html#show_mouseReleased "mouseReleased Documentation Page") **[bd: I removed the parameters from the previous function listings per your convention that is used throughout the rest of the chapter.
-I think it is more clear to refer to function names without their parameters in the text and then illustrate the parameters in code examples but that is just my opinion.]**.
+For 2), we should take a look at the [`mousePressed(...)`](http://www.openframeworks.cc/documentation/application/ofBaseApp.html#show_mousePressed "mousePressed Documentation Page") and [`mouseReleased(...)`](http://www.openframeworks.cc/documentation/application/ofBaseApp.html#show_mouseReleased "mouseReleased Documentation Page") functions in our source file (ofApp.cpp).
 These functions are called by openFrameworks anytime the mouse button is pressed or released.
+Each receives three parameters: the x and y position of the mouse when the mouse was pressed/released and an `int` representing which mouse button was pressed/released.

+**[first place bool is discussed...link to C++?]**

-Each receives the x and y position of the mouse when the mouse was pressed/released as well as an integer representing which mouse button was pressed/released as its three parameters.
-We can use this information to set up a boolean variable, `isLeftMousePressed`, and update its value when a mouse press/release event is triggered using these two functions.
+So within the `mousePressed(...)` and `mouseReleased(...)` functions, we can check if the left mouse button was released.
+In order to have access to that information inside of our `draw()` function, we need to create a public variable.
+We will set up a `bool` variable, `isLeftMousePressed`, and update its value when a mouse press/release event is triggered using the two functions.

-Let's add this as a public property to our header file (.h):

-**[note: point to properties section of c++ section]**
+Remember that we should keep our public variables inside our header file (ofApp.h)?
+Go ahead and add this:

     bool isLeftMousePressed;

-And add this inside of our `setup()` function in our source file (.cpp):
+Over in our source file (ofApp.cpp), we should initialize that `bool` in `setup()`:

 	isLeftMousePressed = false;

-Finally, add these lines to your `mousePressed()` and `mouseReleased()` functions:
+**[First place control statements are introduced...link to C++?
+Esp because they use some syntactic sugar...]**

+Finally, we should modify our `mousePressed(...)` and `mouseReleased(...)` functions to look like:

 	void testApp::mousePressed(int x, int y, int button){
 		if (button == OF_MOUSE_BUTTON_LEFT) isLeftMousePressed = true;